vijaybirru/documentation/_build/html/_sources/introduction/terminology.rst.txt

 **Users** are individuals who login to Scalr.
 Users can be designated as Administrators which will give them access to the |SCALR| scope.
 Users can either be authenticated within Scalr or Scalr can be configured to authenticate against an external system via LDAP or SAML.
 A user is a unique entity in Scalr and can be given access to multiple |ACCOUNTS| and multiple |ENVIRONMENTS| via team membership.

-For details on configuring Users, Teams and ACL's see :ref:`users_teams`.
+For details on configuring Users, Teams and ACL's see :ref:`teams_users`.

 Global Variables
 ----------------